abishekmuthian/apple-watch-with-android/notifications/README.md

 ### Rotate the sent_ids.txt file

-Set crontab to rotate the sent_ids.txt file every day at 12 AM
+Set crontab to rotate the sent_ids.txt and notification_script.log files every day at 12 AM

 SSH into termux and run